 Entertainment centers, bounce houses, and waterparks for children have become extremely popular for birthday parties and group gatherings.

-Typically, the facilities will have numerous activities for the children that involve physical activity such as jumping, climbing or sliding.
-Other facilities may be targeted toward children’s fitness activities and those are typically sports targeted programs or activities such as paintball.
+Typically, the facilities will have numerous activities for the children that involve physical activity, such as jumping, climbing, or sliding.
+Other facilities may be targeted toward children’s fitness activities, typical sports targeted programs, or activities such as paintball.

-Generally, when the children are dropped off at the facility paperwork is required to be filled out.
+Generally, when the children are dropped off at the facility, paperwork must be filled out.
 Inevitably, part of the paperwork allows for a pre-injury release of claims should the child be injured at the facility.
-Texas has long held that pre-injury releases for adults that meet certain requirements are enforceable.
+Texas has long held that pre-injury releases for adults who meet certain requirements are enforceable.

-The case of Munoz v.
-II Jaz Inc., 863 S.W.2d.
-207 (Tex.
-App.—Houston [14th Dist.]
-1993, no writ), involved a minor who was injured at an amusement park and brought a lawsuit to recover for the injury.
-The trial court granted a summary judgment in favor of the amusement park based on a pre-injury waiver signed by an adult sister.
-The summary judgment was reversed finding that a waiver signed by the minor’s older sister was invalid.
-The court in Munoz also stated that the parents themselves would not have been able waive the child’s rights.
+The summary judgment was reversed, finding that a waiver signed by the minor’s older sister was invalid.
+The court in Munoz also stated that the parents themselves would not have been able to waive the child’s rights.